Black Carbon Network

 - Strabane 2

 Aethalometers quantify "black carbon" on filter samples based on the transmission of light through a sample.
-The sample is collected onto a quartz tape, and the absorption coefficient of the sample is measured by a single pass transmission of light through the sample, measured relative to a clean piece of filter.
-The absorption coefficient α [m-1] is calculated from the transmission, area and volume of the sample, and converted to a black carbon concentration, as a first approximation, using a mass extinction coefficient.
+The sample is collected onto a teflon tape, and the absorption coefficient of the sample is measured by a single pass transmission of light through the sample, measured relative to a clean piece of filter.
+The rate of change of the attenuation of light, together with flow, area and volume of the sample are mathematically converted to the compensated particle light absoption and a black carbon mass concentration.

-The aethalometers run on the Network operate at 2 wavelengths, 880nm and 370 nm.
-The 880nm wavelength is used to measure the Black Carbon (BC) concentration of the aerosol, while the 370nm wavelength gives a measure of the "UV component" of the aerosol.
+The aethalometers run on the Network operate at 7 wavelengths, 950 nm, 880 nm, 660 nm, 590 nm, 520 nm 470 nm and 370 nm.
+The 880 nm wavelength is used to measure the Black Carbon (BC) concentration of the aerosol, while the 370 nm wavelength gives a measure of the "UV component" of the aerosol.
 At wavelengths shorter than about 400 nm, certain classes of organic compounds (such as polycyclic aromatic hydrocarbons, and also certain compounds present in tobacco smoke and fresh diesel exhaust) start to show strong UV absorbance.
 The UV component can be used as a tracer for oil and solid fuel emissions.

 Further information and data regarding the Black Carbon Network's operation are available in the PDF Annual Report - Download 2013 Annual Report for the UK Black Carbon Network (PDF 4.23 MB).